 He took me upstairs to his floor receiving the same refusal from a nurse at one of the desks adjacent to his room.

-Down the hall we walked up to his room opening the door to see him laying in bed with black and blue bruises on his face.
+Down the hall, we walked up to his room opening the door to see him lying in bed with black and blue bruises on his face.
 The day nurse had just been finishing her vitals check.